rism-digital/rism-catalogue-andp/home.en.md

 ### E. Sacred music {#sectionE}

-Only a few compositions based on Latin liturgical texts are known, conceived to be performed in church during religious services: the Te Deum E.185 and the acclamation Vivat rex (lost), dating from 1805, and the Requiem E.190, undated.
+Only a few compositions based on Latin liturgical texts are known, conceived to be performed in church during religious services: the *Te Deum* E.185, the acclamation *Vivat rex* dating from 1805 (lost), and the *Requiem* E.190, undated.

-A sacred genre of a private nature, on the other hand, is the composition of Italian paraphrases of sacred texts, such as the three lamentations dating from 1823 (E.188, E.189 and E.190) and the successful *Stabat mater* by Evasio Leone published in 1821 (E.187).
+A sacred genre of a private nature, on the other hand, is the composition of Italian paraphrases of sacred texts, such as and the successful *Stabat mater* published in 1821 on a translation by Evasio Leone (E.187).
 Pollini also set spiritual poems to music, such as the *Via crucis* (E.184), which bears the date 1800 on the autograph, and the sonnet *Io chiedo al ciel* by Giovanni Mario Crescimbeni (E.191).

+The numbering of the lamentations dating from 1823 (E.188, E.189 and E.190), referred to as the first, fifth and last lamentations in the autograph, may seem unusual when considering their liturgical use.
+However, it actually reflects the titles given by the translator Evasio Leone to his collection *Lamentazioni di Geremia adattate al gusto dell'italiana poesia* (Lamentations of Jeremiah adapted to the taste of Italian poetry), first published in Turin in 1798.

 ### F. Pedagogical works {#sectionF}